chat21/chat21-web-widget/docs/sdk.md

 ## Configuration ##

 You can customize the widget passing these parameters to  window.tiledeskSettings object:
 * projectid.
-The TileDesk project id
+The TileDesk project id.
+Find your TileDesk ProjectID in the TileDesk Dashboard under the Widget menu.
 * projectname.
-The TileDesk project name
+The TileDesk project name.
+Find your TileDesk Project Name in the TileDesk Dashboard under the Widget menu.
 * preChatForm: You can require customers to enter information like name and email before sending a chat message by enabling the Pre-Chat form.
 Permitted values: true, false.
 The default value is false.
 * align: Make the Chat available on the Right or on the Left of the screen.
 Permitted values: 'right', 'left'.
 Default value is right.
 * calloutTimer: Proactively open the chat windows to increase the customer engagement.
 Permitted values: -1 (Disabled), 0 (Immediatly) or a positive integer value.
 For exmaple: 5 (After 5 seconds),  10 (After 10 seconds).